telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 | Supported OS | macOS |
 | OS tool | Keychain Access |

-### Description
+## Description

-To capture secure (HTTPS) traffic on macOS, Fiddler Everywhere requires you to install and enable a root trust certificate in the macOS Keychain Access application.
-This process might fail and lead to a `"Fiddler root certificate NOT trusted successfully"` error.
+To capture secure (HTTPS) traffic on macOS, Fiddler Everywhere requires the installation of a root trust certificate in the macOS Keychain Access application.
+This process failed and I'd like to know how can I handle the `"Fiddler root certificate NOT trusted successfully"` error?

-### Solution
+## Solution

 Test the import of the Fiddler Everywhere root certificate on macOS by using custom bash scripts and terminal commands.